 The Contractor shall install reflector strips in conformance with manufacturer’s recommendations.

 The length of each reflector strip shall be 34 inches, unless otherwise approved.
 The Contractor shall adjust the spacing between reflector strips as recommended by the manufacturer to fit the location called for in the Contract.
-Cutting of the reflector strips will not be permitted.
+Do not cut reflector strips.

 METHOD OF MEASUREMENT

-Delineators and reflectors for median barrier will be measured by the actual number of the various types installed and accepted.
+Measure delineators and reflectors for median barrier by the actual number of the various types installed and accepted.

 BASIS OF PAYMENT

-The accepted quantities will be paid for at the contract unit price each for the pay items listed below that are included in the bid schedule.
+Pay the accepted quantities at the contract unit price for each of the pay items listed below, that show in the bid schedule.

-Payment will be made under:
+Pay under:

 Pay Item Pay Unit